Vistage Live podcast

 The benefits of generative AI for remote and hybrid work are immense.
 By enabling more effective information sharing, enhancing communication and collaboration, improving productivity and efficiency, supporting knowledge management and skill development, and ensuring security and privacy, AI is revolutionising the way we work and making it less important than ever to go to the office.

 Still, it’s crucial for organisations to proactively manage the associated risks and ensure legal liability is properly addressed.
-By doing so, they can confidently embrace AI technology to unlock the full potential of remote and hybrid workforces and pave the way for a more flexible, efficient and fulfilling work experience.
+By doing so, they can confidently embrace AI technology to unlock the full potential of remote and hybrid workforces.
+This paves the way for a more flexible, efficient and fulfilling work experience.

 This first appeared in Fortune. and features in the Vistage Research Centre.